softmatterlab/ActiveMatter/Chapter 8/README.md

 Chapter Author: Ivo Buttinoni

-This directory contains the additional material for Chapter 8 (Phoretic and Self-phoretic Transport in Colloidal Science) of the book Active Matter: Theory, Simulation, and Experiments. <br />
+This directory contains the additional material for **Chapter 8** of the book **Active Matter: Theory, Simulation, and Experiments** (Editors: Giovanni Volpe, Nuno Araújo, Agnese Callegari, and Giorgio Volpe). <br />

 ### List of the available material ###